OfiliPatrick/url-sentry/README.md

 #### Testing

-1. Enter the URL of the restricited website on your browser
+1. Enter the URL of the restricited website on your browser.
 2. Email notification starts to roll in.

 ### Note